 The Centers for Medicare and Medicaid Services (CMS) requires all Medicare drug plans to cover drugs in the six protected classes: Anticonvulsants, Antidepressants, Antineoplastics/ anticancer drugs, Antipsychotics, Antiretrovirals (for HIV/AIDS) and Immunosuppressants (for transplants).

-Medicare drug plans also cover the main categories of medications used by beneficiaries.
+Medicare drug plans also cover the main categories of medications used by beneficiaries, including these listed below.
 Note that categories and covered medications will change over time as new drugs are regularly introduced into the market.

 Medicare Part D plans will not cover: